pawtograder/docs/docs/staff/surveys-polls.md

 ---
-title: Surveys (Instructor Guide)
+title: Surveys and Polls
 sidebar_position: 3
 ---

-PawtoGrader's surveys feature enables instructors to collect structured feedback from students about courses, assignments, teaching methods, and more.
+PawtoGrader's surveys and polls feature enables instructors to collect structured feedback from students about courses, assignments, teaching methods, and more.
+Create custom surveys, track response rates in real-time, and export data for analysis.
+Use polls for quick questions during class to check understanding and gather instant responses.

+# Surveys

 Create custom surveys, track response rates in real-time, and export data for analysis.

 ## Accessing Survey Management